 Plus, it might help with planning routes on mountain roads.
 As they tend to be winding, simple predictions without geometry consideration might be too primitive.

-EV navigation testing requires adjusting and modification of different external and internal data which comes from the ECUs — the current battery charge of the vehicle or real-time traffic condition, for instance.
+EV navigation testing and EV route planning quality control require adjusting and modification of different external and internal data which comes from the ECUs — the current battery charge of the vehicle or real-time traffic condition, for instance.
 Additional parameters can be set in the engineering menu inside the car.
 On the other hand, you should make sure your software works correctly from a user’s perspective, not just from a technical side.
 Exploratory testing is a manual testing approach that emphasizes the tester’s freedom and creativity to spot quality issues in a running system.
 For this reason, we take one- or two-day long test drives to emulate intensive real car usage on the highway with active navigation.
 During such testing, you will spot problems that slipped through your build pipeline unnoticed.

 Heading for the destination

 The higher you move up in your test pyramid, the more likely you enter the realms of testing when the features you build work correctly from a user’s perspective.
-The field testing of the EV navigation solutions is a must.
-But due to high maintenance costs, you should aim to reduce the number of end-to-end tests to a bare minimum.
+The field testing of the EV navigation solutions and EV route planning is a must.
+But due to high maintenance costs, you should aim to reduce the number of end-to-end tests of an electric vehicle trip planner to a bare minimum.

 Testing the HMI became very demanding and time-consuming.
 Because of the multiplicity of HMI variants, a better approach and test coverage is a goal for the testing process.
 The current trend to platform-based products allows unifying the process of end-to-end testing with the tight set up of individual configurations.